 Analiese would soon “go to a happy place” to create a sustainable food destination for the Fairfield County community.
 In 2009 she founded the award-winning Fairfield Green Food Guide to help consumers easily find local, sustainable food and give voice to the burgeoning local food movement.

-Analiese and Amy were at the forefront of the local food movement that championed farmers markets, school gardens and farm to table dining across the country.
-They are gratified by the many successes they’ve seen since that raucous movie premiere.
+Analiese was at the forefront of the local food movement that championed farmers markets, school gardens and farm to table dining, and she and the Fairfield Green Food Guide would go on to earn awards and media accolades.

-…a decade after their fateful first encounter, Amy and Analiese have joined forces to create an online destination and community dedicated to every aspect of sustainable living.
+Almost a decade after founding the Fairfield Green Food Guide, Analiese is committed to creating an online destination and community dedicated to every aspect of sustainable living.